Vasanth3g/Edge_ATS_with_Docker/README.md

 Note : Need to be create a file for Environment Variables like filename _env.list_ .
 It contains all environment variables and pass the arguments using _--env-file_ flag.

 # Using docker compose to set live(httpd) and vod(nginx) orgins with trafficserver :

+Specify the _Host IP_ and other parameters in compose file .

 ```
 docker-compose up -d